strmprivacy/docs/docs/01-overview/04-organization.md

 For further use of the events in your organization you have two options:

--   periodically (for instance once a minute) export events to [blob storage](docs/03-quickstart/01-streaming/04-receiving-data/01-batch-export.md).
+-   Periodically (for instance once a minute) export events to [blob storage](docs/03-quickstart/01-streaming/04-receiving-data/01-batch-export.md).
 Fully encrypted streams will be fine to use for *everyone* in your organization, as they no longer contain personal data.

 -   If you have more real-time requirements, you can create a [Kafka export](docs/03-quickstart/01-streaming/04-receiving-data/03-exporting-kafka.md), to allow using a standard Kafka